surniaulula/wpsso-user-locale/README.md

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso-user-locale/assets/icon-256x256.png"></p>

-<p><strong>WPSSO Core extension to add a user locale (language / region) drop-down menu in the WordPress admin back-end and front-end toolbar.</strong></p>
+<p><strong>WPSSO Core add-on to add a user locale (language / region) drop-down menu in the WordPress admin back-end and front-end toolbar.</strong></p>

 <p>Perfect for translators or anyone who needs to switch languages quickly and easily &mdash; allows logged-in users to change their preferred locale / language setting right from the toolbar menu (instead of having to update their WordPress user profile page).</p>

 <p>The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin can optionally extend the user locale preference to the front-end webpage as well (enabled by default in the SSO &gt; User Locale settings page).</p>

-<p>WPSSO User Locale Selector is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>
+<p>WPSSO User Locale Selector is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

 <h3>Power-Users / Developers</h3>